Collections

 1832 Blauvelt House: Walking Tour

-As we go through the house, keep in mind that family life was structured around the changing seasons.
-Each day started and ended with chores for each member of the family from cleaning, cooking and mending, to feeding and grooming the animals, to sowing, tending and harvesting crops and preparing salable goods for market.
+If you lived in Rockland County during the 1830s, when the house was built, you probably would have made your living as a farmer, like Jacob Blauvelt.
+As we move through the house, keep in mind that family life was structured around the changing seasons.
+Each day started and ended with chores for each member of the family, from cleaning, cooking, and mending to feeding and grooming animals; sowing, tending, and harvesting crops; and preparing salable goods for market.

 The floorcloth in the front hall is a beautiful and practical item for a rural farmer's main entryway.
 The cloth is made of heavy canvas, stenciled or painted with a pattern and sealed with several layers of varnish.
 Cloths like these were considered stylish yet practical.
 Mud and dirt were easily removed by mopping.